Box Hill (Vic.)

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Box Hill has 94 active public transport stops, offering a mix of light rail and bus services.
-These stops are served by 36 individual routes, collectively providing 13,979 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically located 140 meters from the nearest stop.
-As a primarily residential area, most commutes are outward-bound.
-Car remains the dominant mode of transport at 56%, followed by train at 20% and walking at 12%.
-Vehicle ownership averages 0.6 per dwelling, below the regional average.
+Box Hill has 94 active public transport stops offering a mix of light rail and bus services.
+These are served by 36 different routes that facilitate 13,979 weekly passenger trips in total.
+The area's transport accessibility is rated as excellent, with residents typically residing just 140 meters from the nearest stop.
+Primarily residential, most Box Hill residents commute outward using various modes of transport.
+Cars remain the dominant mode at 56%, followed by trains at 20% and walking at 12%.
+The average vehicle ownership per dwelling is 0.6, lower than the regional average.

-According to the 2021 Census, 30% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 1,997 trips per day across all routes, equating to approximately 148 weekly trips per individual stop.
+According to the 2021 Census, a high 30.0% of residents work from home, which may be influenced by COVID-19 conditions.
+Across all routes, service frequency averages 1,997 trips per day, equating to approximately 148 weekly trips per individual stop.

 Frequently Asked Questions - Transport